lasseufpa/e2e-slicing-in-a-box/README.md

 ## NS-3

-To install the used NS-3 used version, just run the  `ns_install.sh` shell script as sudo:
+To install the NS-3 used version, just run the `ns_install.sh` shell script as sudo:

 ``` console
 sudo ./ns_install.sh